ChristofSchwarz/qs-OEM-tricks/ticketing/README.md

--> The local express server now listens to an incoming request with a specific query string format which the Qlik Sense Server will automatically produce when an unauthorized user first hits a Sense resource first
+-> The local express server now listens to an incoming request with a specific query string format which the Qlik Sense Server will automatically produce when an unauthorized user first hits a Sense resource.

 Now try this